Royal Burgh of Linlithgow Civic Insignia Sculptures Project

-The new flower bed which provides a setting for the sculpture and plinth will be suitably furnished with permanent planting by Burgh Beautiful Linlithgow over the coming months.
+The new flower bed which provides a setting for the sculpture and plinth was furnished with permanent planting by Burgh Beautiful Linlithgow in June 2020.

 Above: Alan Herriot’s third-size maquette of the St Michael statue (left) and his visualisation on site at Low Port (right).

-Alan Herriot, another renowned Scottish sculptor with many works of public art to his name, has been commissioned to create the St Michael sculpture which will be erected at Low Port.
-Again, the process of public consultation, backed by the firm views of the main funders, has led to modifications to the original proposals, including siting as the centrepiece of a flower bed rather than within a paved setting.
+Alan Herriot, another renowned Scottish sculptor with many works of public art to his name, was commissioned to create the St Michael sculpture which will soon be erected at Low Port.
+Again, the exhaustive process of public consultation, backed by the firm views of the main funders, has led to modifications to the original proposals, including siting as the centrepiece of a flower bed rather than within a paved setting.

 Involvement of Young People in the Project - and Proposed Book on the Civic Insignia

 As part of the public engagement process, we asked Primary 5-7 pupils, from all five mainstream primary schools in Linlithgow, to undertake some of their own research and produce drawings and paintings to show their own ideas of how they would like the female hunting dog and 'St Michael and the Serpent/Dragon' to appear in sculptural form.
-The results were exhibited at the Low Port Centre on Wednesday 29 May, with prizes awarded to the entries which most impressed the judges.
-Some of the children’s work is being featured on the interpretation boards near the sculptures and, to a greater extent, in a new booklet on the overall project which is planned for publication in October 2020, to coincide with the unveiling of the St Michael sculpture.
-The well-illustrated booklet will cover the civic insignia, the legends, the sculptures and related school work in some detail.
+The results were exhibited at the Low Port Centre on Wednesday 29 May 2019, with prizes awarded to the entries which most impressed the judges.
+Some of the children’s work is featured on the interpretation boards near the sculptures and, to a greater extent, in a new booklet on the overall project which is planned for publication in late 2020 or early 2021, to coincide with the official unveiling of the St Michael sculpture.
+The well-illustrated 84-page booklet will cover the civic insignia, the legends, the sculptures and related school work in some detail.